studica/studica-docs-worldskills/source/docs/JavaCurriculum/unit3/lesson2/type-casting.rst

 Widening Casting
 ----------------

 Widening casts are done automatically.
 A widening cast only happens when going from a smaller data type to a larger data type.
-The list from smaller to larger is listed below.
+The list from smallest to largest is listed below.

 1. byte
 2. short